pui-nantheera/BLINE/README.md

 N. Anantrasirichai, M. Allinovi, W. Hayes and A. Achim, "Automatic B-line detection in paediatric lung ultrasound," 2016 IEEE International Ultrasonics Symposium (IUS), Tours, 2016, pp. 1-4.

 -----------------------------------------------------------------------
-Copyright (2020): University of Bristol
+Copyright (c) Nantheera Anantrasirichai and Alin Achim

 This code is distributed under the terms of the GNU General Public License 3.0 (GNU GPLv3)